waleedahmed0710/makeitwave.com/docs/data/docs/products/shared-rst/legalandsafety.rst

    :header-rows: 0

    * - .. image::	images/norecycle.png
+     - **WEEE Directive**

-     - 2012/19/EU (WEEE directive) Products marked with this symbol cannot be disposed of as unsorted municipal waste in the European Union.
+2012/19/EU (WEEE directive) Products marked with this symbol cannot be disposed of as unsorted municipal waste in the European Union.
 For proper recycling, return this product to your local supplier upon the purchase of equivalent new equipment, or dispose of it at designated collection points.
 For more information see: www.recyclethis.info

 .. list-table::
    :widths: 50 50
    :header-rows: 0

    * - .. image::	images/norecycle.png
+     - **Battery Directive**

-     - 2006/66/EC (battery directive) This product may contain a battery that cannot be disposed of as unsorted municipal waste in the European Union.
+2006/66/EC (Battery Directive) This product may contain a battery that cannot be disposed of as unsorted municipal waste in the European Union.
 See the product specific section of this document for specific battery information.
 The battery is marked with this symbol, which may include lettering to indicate cadmium (Cd), lead (Pb), or mercury (Hg).
 For proper recycling, return the battery to your supplier or to a designated collection point.
 For more information see: www.recyclethis.info

 **Industry Canada ICES-003 Compliance**